brandatastudio/the-real-mle-challenge/README.md

 `dvc repro`

-IMPORTANT: make sure to specify an experiment run in the config file, before calling dvc repro for second time, otherwise it will cause an error because the same experiment run name can't be used.
-If you are debugging, specify in config file the experiment_name parameter as False
+IMPORTANT: make sure to specify an experiment run in the config file, before calling dvc repro for second time, if not, it will just replace runs for the experiment.
+If you want to add more runs, you can just add more lines in the config.yaml file in the ['training_experiment_runs':]

 ## How dvc works:
 to use dvc basically one thing is necesary, doing dvc init from root folder.
 After that dvc repro will take care of executing the python scripts